tbnorth/execution_context/README.md

 # execution_context
-A Python context manager (with statement) for executing an a particular folder etc.
+A Python context manager (with statement) for executing in a particular folder etc.